s341507/data2410-portfolio2/docs/rapport.md

 <!-- figure 1 -->
 ![Showing Ubuntu installation screen](./assets/ubuntu%20install.png)

 The next step was to configure VM1.
 We started by setting up VM1 on a bridged network.
 The reason we started with VM1 was to make sure that it was working.
 We created VM2 by cloning VM1 and changing the mac address.
 By cloning VM1 one more time, we created VM3.
-By changing the mac addresses we ensured that each VM had their own local IP on the bridged network.
+By changing the MAC addresses, as shown in Figure 2, we ensured that each VM had their own local IP on the bridged network.
 By doing it this way, we made sure that all three VMs could communicate with each other, whilst also being able to communicate with the host machine.

 <!-- figure 2 -->
 ![Showing Network panel in virtualbox for VM3](assets/network-config-bridged-network-with-refresehed-mac-and-arrow.png)

 The architecture diagram in the assignment description can be interpreted to mean that we should use an internal network for all of the VMs whilst giving VM2 a second bridged network adapter.
 This would ensure that only the nginx proxy could reach the outside of the internal VM network.
-Since the assignment didn't specify what network method to use for th VMs, we decided against this, because this would make our assignment more complicated than necessary.
+Since the assignment didn't specify what network method to use for th VMs, we decided against this, because it would make our assignment more complicated than necessary.

 \newpage

 # 2. VM1: Docker containers setup

-This section explains how we did the first part of this assignment, installation and setup of docker containers, how we configured our docker-compose stack and made the docker bridge network inside of VM1.
+This section explains how we did the first part of this assignment.
+It includes the installation and setup of docker containers, how we configured our docker-compose stack and made the docker bridge network inside of VM1.
 It also covers how we used the frontend to set up the host profiles.

 ## 2.1.
 Docker Compose Setup

 After setting up the three VMs, we used the file `docker-compose.yml`, from the docker folder in our project directory, to set up the four docker containers with the required config instructions for the assignment within VM1.
-This file can be found in the docker folder in our project directory.
 The first step in setting up the docker containers was to install docker on VM1.

 We used the following command to install docker.